 As far as the second slot proposal—it seems like a no-brainer.
 We never understood why it was taken away in the first place.
 Two per year was, seemingly, working well.

 In any event when pushing these ideas be respectful to the voters and to the Hall officials if you chose to follow this "do".
 "Don't" be rude on social media.

-Trust the Senior Committee
+Trust the Seniors Committee

-While not perfect the senior committee is aware they have to nail these next four picks.
+While not perfect the Senior Committee is aware they have to nail these next four picks.
 There is no room for error.
 They have done a good job recently, though, in our view there have been some mistakes and those, in our view, stemmed from falling for some of the above "don'ts" we listed.
 Now, there is no room for that so we don't expect to see it.